usf-cs272-spring2023/homework-JsonWriter-template/README.md

 }
 ```

 Note that strings and keys are always in `"` quotation marks, but numbers are not.
-A nested object looks like:
+An object with nested arrays as values looks like:

 ```json
 {